 So with that in mind, here’s a few things to look out for as you fire up your internets to vote and nominate:

-If you’re a member of SFWA, please vote for A. Merc Rustad’s story This is Not a Wardrobe Door for the Nebula Award.
+If you’re a member of SFWA, please vote for Merc Fenn Wolfmoor’s story This is Not a Wardrobe Door for the Nebula Award.
 The last day to vote is March 30th.

 If you’re nominating for the Hugos, there are a ton of great resources out there that can help you get a good sense of everything that’s eligible for an award this year.
 Check out this spreadsheet, this wiki, and this blog post for a great primer.

 Here’s some of the Fireside work that is eligible for nomination:

 First and foremost, please nominate our #BlackSpecFic special report for the Best Related Work category.
 This is the most important and consequent thing we published last year, period.